hackclub/hackclub/playbook/workshops/remote_control/README.md

 > ![](img/button_press.gif)

-> If it doesn't, ask a neighboring group to see if they can see what's wrong.
+If it doesn't, ask a neighboring group to see if they can see what's wrong.
-> Otherwise, raise your hand to ask a facilitator for help!
+Otherwise, raise your hand to ask a facilitator for help!

-#### Trying to understand the code.
+#### Trying to Understand the Code

 There are two pieces of code that make this work, the code in the HTML: